Gulam-Ali/Gulam-Ali/README.md

 ### About Me 😎

-- 🔭 I’m currently working on bringing an idea into reality
+- 🔭 I’m currently working on my Own App
 - 🌱 I’m currently learning SwiftUI
 - 👯 I’m looking to collaborate on some iOS app development
 - 📫 How to reach me: gulam2275@gmail.com